Jake Worth

 “It’s harder to read code than to write it.”

-I believe this.
+I believe this is true.
 Today I’d like to explain why.

 As an example, consider the “liking” feature of Today I Learned.
-This is a button under each Today I Learned post that you can click to announce: “I like this.”
+This is an icon under each Today I Learned post that you can click to indicate: “I like this post.”

-When we explore TIL’s codebase, we see this method called when a visitor likes a post.
+When we explore TIL’s codebase, we see this method called when a visitor clicks the icon.
 I’m going to examine this method line-by-line and raise questions that I might raise while coding, as if I’d never seen it.

 # app/models/posts.rb